 Serving Suggestions

-Guinness Stew is such a hearty meal that is normally served as a main and only dish.
-At home, while we leave the stew simmering, we prepare some soda bread or mashed potatoes.
+Guinness beer Stew is such a hearty meal that is normally served as a main and only dish.
+At home, while we leave the stew simmering, we prepare some Irish soda bread, mashed potatoes or Colcannon, which is a traditional Irish recipe that consists of a potato and cabbage mash.
+The Spruce Eats have a great Vegan Colcannon recipe.
 Both are great side dishes to serve with this comfort meal.

 FAQ and Tips